Read more in the About section below.

 Watch our Child Rich Communities webinar series!
-Through three webinars we explore key practice principles that mobilise the community and improve child and family well-being.
+Through three webinars we explored key practice principles that mobilise the community and improve child and family well-being.

-The webinars will combine theory and experience, with community-based practitioners from diverse communities across Aotearoa sharing their experience.
+The webinars combined theory and experience, with community-based practitioners from diverse communities across Aotearoa sharing their experience.
 There was also space for questions and discussion on what’s making a difference for children and families.

 David Hanna from Inspiring Communities facilitated each webinar and presented on the Child Rich Communities framework.
 Each webinar explored in more detail a couple of the principles that make up the Child Rich Communities approach (see the principles in full below).
 At the end of the webinar series, all the principles were covered.
 Click on the links below to watch each webinar on our YouTube channel.

-The first webinar explores the principles of engagement, empowerment and connection.
+Connect and Empower!
+The first webinar explored the principles of engagement, empowerment and connection.
 Julia Milne (Common Unity) and Steve McLuckie (Shore to Thrive) presented.
 Watch it here.

 The big picture.
 The second webinar explored the principles of thinking and working holistically and being responsive.
-Ginny Larsen (Mairehau Neighbourhood Trust) and Jane Denley and Adam Rivett (Waimate Parenting Hub) will present.
+Ginny Larsen (Mairehau Neighbourhood Trust) and Jane Denley and Adam Rivett (Waimate Parenting Hub) presented.
+Watch it here.

 It’s all about relationships.
-The third webinar will explore the principles of being relationship focused and the importance of collaboration.
+The third webinar explored the principles of being relationship focused and the importance of collaboration.
 Lisa McKenzie (Hokonui Highway Project) and Erena Mikaere Most (Ruapehu Whānau Transformation Plan) presented.
 Watch it here.

 Communities of Practice

 The Communities of Practice aim to support those already working in community-led ways.
 Through peer learning, in groups of 6 – 8 people, we aim to strengthen everyone’s confidence, skills, knowledge and build ongoing local support networks.
 Currently, we have three communities of practice operating: one in Wellington, one in Christchurch and two online.
 If you’d like to know more, contact us.